donald-pinckney/dependencies.science/src/pages/docs.md

 (1 row)
 ```

-If this all works, then you are ready to start developing your own queries on the dataset.
+If this all works, then you are ready to start developing your own NPM package metadata queries.
 See below to understand the structure of the tables in the database.

 ### Database Schema Documentation